Get started

 sampleCount and optional marginOfErrorPct.

-Closed-beta live traffic is enabled account by account.
-Stripe-backed billing is the planned payment rail, but paid-flow proof is still part of launch readiness; until your account is enabled for paid usage, treat beta access as free or manually provisioned.
+Live traffic is controlled separately from test-mode traffic.
+Stripe-backed billing is the planned payment rail, and paid-flow proof is still part of launch readiness; until paid usage is enabled for your account or project, treat beta usage as free-credit or manually provisioned.
 Successful calls draw down credits; validation and auth failures are never charged.
-See Access & limits for the current closed-beta posture.
+See Access & limits for the current beta posture.

 Using TypeScript?
 The public SDK will be published later as @pokerworks/sdk.
 Beta docs stay